openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The AS publishes the formats it supports using the `vp_formats_supported` metadata parameter.

+* `presentation_definition_uri_supported`: OPTIONAL.
+Boolean value specifying whether the RP supports the transfer of `presentation_definition` by reference, with true indicating support.
+If omitted, the default value is true.
-* `vp_formats_supported`:  An object containing a list of key value pairs, where the key is a string identifying a credential format supported by the AS.
-Valid credential format identifiers values are defined in Section 9.3 of [@!OpenID.VCI].
+* `vp_formats_supported`: REQUIRED.
+An object containing a list of key value pairs, where the key is a string identifying a credential format supported by the AS.
+Valid credential format identifiers values are defined in Annex E of [@!OpenID.VCI].
 Other values may be used when defined in the profiles of this specification.
-The key's value is an object containing a parameter defined below:
+The value is an object containing a parameter defined below:
   * `alg_values_supported`: An object where the value is an array of case sensitive strings that identify the cryptographic suites that are supported.
-Cryptosuites for Verifiable Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
-Cryptosuites for Verifiable Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
-Cryptosuites for Verifiable Credentials in `mdl_iso_cbor` format should use signature suites names defined in ISO/IEC 18013-5:2021.
+Cryptosuites for Verifiable Credentials in `jwt_vc_json`, `jwon_vc_json-ld`, `jwt_vp_json`, `jwon_vp_json-ld` formats should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
+Cryptosuites for Verifiable Credentials in `ldp_vc` and `ldp_vp` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).
+Cryptosuites for Verifiable Credentials in `mso_mdoc` format should use signature suites names defined in ISO/IEC 18013-5:2021.
 Parties using other credential formats will need to agree upon the meanings of the values used, which may be context-specidic.

 Below is a non-normative example of a `vp_formats_supported` parameter: